purplestat/purplestat.github.io/_posts/2020-01-09-chicagocrime.md

 title: "Robberies under the veil of darkness"
 summary: "{I investigate how darkness affects the crime rates in chicago}"
 ---
+In many TV-shows and crime movies, robberies predominantly take place during the late evening hours and happen often in shady and abandoned backalleys.
+I was wondering whether this hollywood depiction actually reassemlbes the truth or should rather be seen as a dramaturgic element since darkness is usually associated with the evil.
+Despite this element, there are good reasons to believe that crime rates might changing troughout the day: For each robbery there needs to be an accessible victim.
+If everybody is asleep  On the one hand, since the criminal does not want to experience any interference of outsiders.
+On the other hand, the veil of darkness might help to approach a victim but also to vanish after the crime is done.

+Robberies declined over time.
+While the frequency of monthly robbery was around 1500 at the start of the century it decreased about 50 percent to about 750 at the end of 2019.

   <br> ![](https://github.com/purplestat/chicagocrime_code/blob/master/chicagocrime-notebook_files/figure-gfm/unnamed-chunk-10-3.png?raw=true?style=centerme)
 <br>